Romani Origin & DNA

 Since publishing this, in September 2019, U3b was discovered for the first time in the region where the Romani exodus began, in an archaeological dig on a three-thousand-year-old graveyard in the Swat Valley, Pakistan, just north of the Punjab.
 It belonged to the apparent matriarch of the community, who was buried with a small child.

 Her grave furnishings were particularly rich containing nineteen pots, two spindle whorls, a bone figurine and a bronze hair pin.
-Her clade of U3b is a close sibling to that found today exclusively in European Romani people, proof she shares the same direct maternal ancestor as the majority of Romani people so far DNA tested in Western and Northern Europe
+Her clade of U3b, U3b1a, is a sibling to that found today exclusively in European Romani people, U3b1c, proof she shares a direct maternal ancestor with the majority of Romani people so far DNA tested in Western and Northern Europe

 The 'Matriarchs Grave' at Loebanr, Swat Valley, Pakistan, shown bottom right